 - 1. Voice production and technique sufficient to present complete roles in full productions. - 2.
 Vocal interpretation and role preparation skills that enable understanding and performance of roles in a wide variety of styles and formats. - 3.
 Musicianship, sight-singing competence, and analytic skills. - Theatre skills, acting competence, script analysis, stage movement and related physical skills such as mime, stage combat and fencing, modern dance, ballet, and period stylized dance.
 Understanding of basic production elements such as make-up, costume, sets and props, and lighting. - 5.
 Language skills. - a.
-For Opera: diction/pronunciation skills in English, Italian, German, and French; reading/speaking proficiency in Italian; and working knowledge of French and German. - b.
+For Opera: as appropriate to the course of study, including, but not limited to, diction/pronunciation skills in English, Italian, German, and French; reading/speaking proficiency in Italian; and working knowledge of French and German. - b.
 For Musical Theatre: diction/pronunciation skills in English and dialects. - c.
 In music performance contexts, diction refers to diction applicable to singing.
 Many combinations of knowledge and skills, and instruction are normally involved in developing this competence.